-Nose Job Seattle
+Nose Job Tacoma

 Nose surgery or Rhinoplasty is one of the most popular procedures done in the United States, with over 400,000 operations performed each year.
 Rhinoplasty is used to create a more attractive look and it may involve removing or sculpting nasal tissues in order to reduce the size of the nose or create a more shapely appearance.
 Results will vary from person to person and will depend on a number of factors including age, condition of the skin, and facial structure.
 Some concerns that Dr. Chung can address with Rhinoplasty can address: